nikfrank/checkers/README.md

 #### becoming a king

-when the piece will end up at the end of the board, we need to change it to 'p#-king'
+when the piece will end up at the end of the board, we need to change it to 'p#-king''

 ./src/App.js
 ```js